multiversx/mx-assets/README.md

 }
 ```

-you'll need to update accordingly into `info.json`:
+you'll need to update the `path` field accordingly:

 ```
   "priceSource": {